Panará people: Contact

 In 1961 a British explorer by the name of Richard Mason was killed by the Panará people while exploring a previously unexplored region, which was assured to be free of indigenous individuals.
-The Panará people in 1967 approached a Brazilian airbase on the Cachimbo range.
-They were interested in the airplanes, because they believed them to be living creatures.
-The group was reported to be made up of women and children and non hostile, was considered a war party by the military.
-The soldiers were ordered to fire over the heads of the “wild Indians” and a soon landing plane was used to successfully terrifying the Panará into fleeing.
+In 1967, the Panará people approached a Brazilian airbase on the Cachimbo range.
+They were interested in the airplanes, believing them to be living creatures.
+The group, which was reported to be made up of women and children and non-hostile, was considered a war party by the military.
+The soldiers were ordered to fire over the heads of the “wild Indians” and soon a landing plane was used to successfully terrify the Panará into fleeing.

 In 1970 an expedition was formed to make contact with the Panará headed by the Villas-Bôas brothers.

-Claudio and Orlando worked for the government at the indigenous reserve, Xingu National Park, in Brazil, and were interested in learning more upon hearing of the capture of one of the Panará tribes children by a rival tribe, as well as their hopes that contact with Panará would prevent conflict when they learned that the (Cuiabá-Santarém) road BR-163 planned to cut straight through their territory.
+Government workers at the indigenous reserve, Xingu National Park were interested in learning more upon hearing of the capture of one of the Panará tribes children by a rival tribe, as well as their hopes that contact with Panará would prevent conflict when they learned that the (Cuiabá-Santarém) road BR-163 planned to cut straight through their territory.
 The leaders of the expedition gathered members of other tribes who had once been isolated but who now lived on in Parque do Xingu and set out on to make contact.
 Despite many months of leaving intended gifts for the Panará at one of their banana and maize plantations the expedition was unable to make any real contact with them other than a few visual encounters as well as few gifts which the Panará left them in return.
-After the expedition was over, The Panará lived in relative isolation until three years later in 1973 when the government project (Cuiabá-Santarém) road BR-163 was built through their territory.
+After the expedition was over, the Panará lived in relative isolation until three years later in 1973 when the government project (Cuiabá-Santarém) road BR-163 was built through their territory.
 As a result, the tribe was decimated by newly introduced diseases and suffered from the environmental degradation of their land.
-Of the more than 350 members of the Panará tribe, more than 250 perished in the first twelve months after their first contact with colonizers.
+Of the more than 350 members of the Panará tribe, more than 250 perished in the first twelve months after their first contact with outsiders.